Skip to main content

 Rules Overview

-ESLint Plugin Boundaries provides a primary rule (boundaries/element-types) that enables you to define and enforce architectural boundaries within your codebase.
+ESLint Plugin Boundaries provides a primary rule (boundaries/dependencies) that enables you to define and enforce architectural boundaries within your codebase.
 With this rule, you can specify which types of elements (e.g., modules, components, services) are allowed to interact with each other.

 Here are the key rules provided by the plugin: